spige432/Toutouwai/SNPcalling.md

 Ludo's code:
 cd output_refmap
 module load VCFtools
-vcftools --vcf populations.snps.vcf --missing-indv ## google vcftools sort -k 4n out.imiss | less # it will show you all the individuals sorted by missing data higher number is worse.
+vcftools --vcf populations.snps.vcf --missing-indv ## google vcftools (try to trun this again, see if some have a lot of missing data lookimg to see if any are less than 0.6) sort -k 4n out.imiss | less # it will show you all the individuals sorted by missing data higher number is worse.
 Of my 423 samples I have six that are above 0.6 HA13273, TA114678, KA16441, PU16217, MA13724, BP16299